Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers: Conclusions and Recommendations for Future Work

-Future work could involve a far greater number of simulations with a variety of halo masses.
-Our results depend on the SIDM cross section used, so future work could vary the cross section of the SIDM particles, or use a velocity-dependent cross section.
-It should be noted that the simulations assume that black holes merge when simple conditions are satisfied, though in reality, there would be a delay before the merger.
-Further work could properly account for this.
 In our simulations, massive black hole seeds form once gas particles have a density of 45 $\rm{cm^{-3}}$, a temperature between 9,500 and 10,000 Kelvin, and a metallicity of $Z < 3 \times 10^{-4}$~\citep{Sanchez_2019, 13}.
 Altering these assumptions, such as the density threshold, could cause seeds to form at different times, thereby shifting when mergers would be observed.
+This could work to delay mergers by delaying seed formation, though since this would occur for both CDM and SIDM-1, it would not necessarily wash out the delaying effect of SIDM-1 relative to CDM.
 This highlights another important direction for future work.
 We also note that the resolution in the simulations was too low to form cores through baryonic feedback, which suggests that future work should involve higher-resolution simulations.
 Baryonic feedback, when its effects are more accurately resolved, could influence the potential that the black holes sit in, possibly resulting in some additional delay to mergers, separate from the effects of SIDM.